-We recently started planning to remodel our master bedroom.
-As we discussed what we wanted for the focal point of the room we decided it needed to be something that represented our marriage.
+When we started planning to remodel our master bedroom we discussed what we wanted to use for the focal point of the room.
+We decided it needed to be something to represent our marriage.
 With some searching on the internet, we decided on a canvas print of a tandem bike.
 For us, the tandem has become a type or symbol of the ties that bind our marriage together.

 When we first started riding together I couldn’t help but see so many similarities between our marriage and our tandem.
-I am sure that I am not the first or the last to see the symbolism, but as we have used what we are learning on our tandem and applied it to our marriage we have seen a new level of commitment and understanding evolve.
+I am sure I am not the first or the last to see the symbolism.
+As we have used what we are learning on our tandem and applied it to our marriage we have seen a new level of commitment and understanding evolve.

 To clip or not to clip

 At first, I had regular pedals where my shoe just sat on top and my husband was clipped-in through a cleat in the sole of his shoe that locks into a mechanism in the pedal.
 By having his shoe clipped in my husband was able to keep his feet firmly in place on the pedals.
 As our cadence increased my feet would start to fly off the pedals, making me feel out of control and ineffective in my efforts.

 I was reluctant to commit to clips.
 Years earlier, I had witnessed my husband clip-in to his first bike and immediately fall over on the grass.
 However, I soon realized I didn’t have to do it on my own.
 Each time I mounted the bike my husband would hold it upright, waiting for me to get secured before he secured himself.

 After agreeing to the clips I couldn’t believe the difference.
 My first comment on our first ride with clips was – “Now I’m committed.”
 With each move of the crank, my foot was committed to the ride.
 It was like we were yoked together in our efforts.
 We had greater strength and ability to work together on some of the steepest of climbs.
 In the same way, when we are “clipped into” our marriage our ability to maneuver the bumps of life is greatly increased.

 Communication is key